TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 There is far, far more that you can do with Pry-byebug, but that's beyond the scope of this lesson.
 Check out the Assignments and Additional Resources to find out where you can learn more about this useful gem.

+### Debugging with vscode-rdbg

+#### Step 1: Installation

+1. Go to your [VSCode Extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) and install the [Ruby LSP](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) extension.
+This is a LSP(Language Server Protocol) which gives you autocompletion as you type ruby code in editor and many more amazing stuff.

+1. Before installing `vscode-rdbg` extensions let's fulfill it's requirements first.
+You need to install latest `debug` gem and `rdbg` command should be in `$PATH`.
+A command in `$PATH` can be called in any directory.

+    ```shell
+    gem install debug
+    ```

+    ```shell
+    which rdbg
+    # /home/yourusernamehere/.rbenv/shims/rdbg
+    ```

+    If you don't see path output like the comment above ask for help in our [discord community](https://discord.gg/fbFCkYabZB).

+1. Now install the [VSCode rdbg Ruby Debugger](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg) extension.

+#### Step 2: Setup

+1. Set version manager.

+    1. Open VScode.
+    1. Press <kbd>Ctrl</kbd> + <kbd>,</kbd> to open settings.
+    1. Search "rdbg version manager"
+    1. set it to `rbenv` which we made you install in [installing ruby lesson](https://www.theodinproject.com/lessons/ruby-installing-ruby#step-21-install-rbenv) , it's your version manager for ruby : [rbenv documentation](https://github.com/rbenv/rbenv)

+1. Some Buggy Code

+    1. create a folder and name it anything `mkdir dummy_name`
+    1. copy the following code containing some bugs into a `main.rb` inside `dummy_name/`:

+        ```ruby

+        # count words in a given sentence
+        def word_count(sentence)
+          words = sentence.split(" ")
+          words.count
+        end

+        def start_word_count_input
+          puts "Enter a sentence:"
+          sentence = gets.chomp
+          puts "Word count: #{word_count(sentence)}"
+        end

+        # give day name of the given day number
+        def day_name(num)
+          days = %w[Sunday Monday Tuesday Wednesday Thursday Friday Saturday]
+          if num >= 1 && num <= 7
+            days[num]
+          else
+            "Invalid"
+          end
+        end

+        def start_day_name_input
+          puts "Enter day number (1–7):"
+          n = gets.to_i
+          puts "Day is #{day_name(n)}"
+        end
+        ```

+    1. copy the following code into `another_file.rb` inside `dummy_name/`:

+        ```ruby
+        print "Sup Odin Student"
+        ```

+Redacted start

+Now that you're familiar with the basics, we're going to have some fun with VSCode!
+Check the [VSCode rdbg Ruby Debugger documentation](https://github.com/ruby/vscode-rdbg) and generate the configuration inside your VSCode by going to `Run and Debug` and clicking on `create a launch.json file` then picking `Ruby (rdbg)`.
+Now, the configuration you want to use is `Debug current file with rdbg` that you can see at the top of the Debug sidebar.
+You can also invoke the last used debugging configuration with `F5`. `launch.json` files need to be created on a per project basis.
+If you're having a hard time figuring out how to navigate to your `launch.json` file in order to change the configuration, peek into [Debugging with VScode launch configurations portion](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
+We encourage you to go through the entire article, though!

+Now that everything is installed, configured, let's create a new file which you can call `script.rb`.
+Next copy and paste the very first example in the [Debugging with pry-byebug](#debugging-with-pry-byebug) Section.
+Get rid of the `require pry-byebug` line and change `binding.pry` to `debugger`.
+Save the file.

+Click the `Run and Debug` button, open up the folder your script is located in, set a VSCode breakpoint somewhere within the function, and Run the debugger!
+This should all look very familiar to you, when you hit the VSCode breakpoint it should look similar to the breakpoints you used in the [JavaScript Developer Tools lesson](https://www.theodinproject.com/lessons/foundations-javascript-developer-tools).
+But *whoa*, once we hit the `debugger` breakpoint we got an interactive REPL to play around with!
+The best of both worlds!
+Play around with this, and feel free to reference [Debugging with VScode documentation](https://code.visualstudio.com/docs/editor/debugging) if you get stuck.

+Redacted End

 ### How to start debugging

 Programs generally go wrong due to two main reasons: